formation-res/pg-docstore/src/test/kotlin/com/tryformation/pgdocstore/docs/intro.md

 - efficient querying and dumping of the content of the store with database scrolls.
 We use this for our ETL pipeline.
 - nice Kotlin API with suspend functions, flows, strong typing, etc.

-This library builds on jasync-postgresql, which is one of the few database drivers out there that is written in Kotlin and that uses non blocking IO.
+This library builds on JDBC and the postgresql driver for that together with HikariCP and Java's virtual threads.